tanaes/Moeller_Opentrons_protocol_library/Library_Prep/Hackflex/README.md

 ### Nextera-compatible index primers

-As written, this protocol uses a strip tube of i5 primers (can use single i5 primer across whole strip, or a unique i5 primer per tube), plus a plate of unique i7 indices.
-Primer working stocks are at 5 mM.
+As written, this protocol uses a plate eacgh of unique i7 and i5 indices .
+Primer working stocks are at 2.5 µM.

 ### Paramagnetic beads for size selection